c00lgat/OBSIDIAN/Basic Command Syntax.md

 AWK
 https://www.geeksforgeeks.org/awk-command-unixlinux-examples/
 https://www.gnu.org/software/gawk/manual/gawk.html
-$ awk '{print $1,$4}' employee.txt (prints first and fourth field in every line in file)

 https://exercism.org/tracks/awk

+`awk '{print $1,$4}' employee.txt` (prints first and fourth field in every line in file)

 ---
 # File compression
-gzip
+`gzip`
-zcat lets us read compressed files
+`zcat` lets us read compressed files

 ---
+Random notes

-double tab while doing cd ../ will show us directories that are in the back directory
+double tab while doing `cd ..`/ will show us directories that are in the back directory

-CTRL+a goes back to the beginning of the row
-CTRL+e goes back to the end of the row
+`CTRL+a` goes back to the beginning of the row `CTRL+e` goes back to the end of the row

-echo "" | cat file.txt - kovitz.txt (The - is standard input, first is cats the file.txt, waits for standard input which is the "" that we entered and then goes on to display the kovitz.txt)
+`echo "" | cat file.txt - kovitz.txt` (The - is standard input, first is cats the file.txt, waits for standard input which is the "" that we entered and then goes on to display the kovitz.txt)

-uptime - shows the uptime of the machine uptime --help
+`uptime` - shows the uptime of the machine

-whoami
-Prints out the name of the user.
+`whoami` = Prints out the name of the user.

-history displays all commands that were entered in the console.
+`history` displays all commands that were entered in the console.

-who | tee who_output.txt (prints and saves in txt file in one go)
+`who | tee who_output.txt` (prints and saves in txt file in one go)

-gedit opens the text file in an actual notepad
+`gedit [file]` opens the text file in a GUI text editor (have to install gedit)

-hello (first field) lmao (second field)
-Each word is a field, spaces

-mv {Croatia,Wales}/* Poland/ (moves all the files from croatia and wales directories into the poland directory)
+`mv {Croatia,Wales}/* Poland/` (moves all the files from Croatia and wales directories into the Poland directory)

-touch Croatia/{abc,file.txt,file.doc} (touches 3 different files at once)
+`touch Croatia/{abc,file.txt,file.doc}` (touches 3 different files at once)

-mv {Croatia,Wales}/{\*.txt, \*.doc} Poland/ (moves all the files from croatia and wales directories into the poland directory)
+`mv {Croatia,Wales}/{\*.txt, \*.doc} Poland/` (moves all the files from Croatia and wales directories into the Poland directory)

 ---
 # Basic Linux Keystrokes

-Esc: Escaping out of editing mode - get out of any of the pressed keys
+`Esc` = Escaping out of editing mode - get out of any of the pressed keys

 Tilde: used for cd, backtick is used